tiberio87/SHRI-Upload-Assistant-GUI/README.md

    - Install necessary python modules `pip3 install --user -U -r requirements.txt`
       - `sudo apt install pip` if needed
   - If you receive an error about externally managed environment, or otherwise wish to keep UA python separate:
-      - Install virtual python environment `python3 -m venv venv`
+      - Install virtual python environment `python -m venv venv`
       - Activate the virtual environment `source venv/bin/activate`
       - Then install the requirements `pip install -r requirements.txt`
-   - From the installation directory, run `python3 config-generator.py`
+   - From the installation directory, run `python config-generator.py`
    - OR
    - Copy and Rename `data/example-config.py` to `data/config.py`
    - Edit `config.py` to use your information (more detailed information in the [wiki](https://github.com/Audionut/Upload-Assistant/wiki))